jamesyoung161999/admin-microservice-example/README.md

 - useing JWT and middleware to check for, and decode the token.
 Access controll using claims.

 How would you make this solution scale to millions of records?
-- a few strategies: horizontal scaling, could also leverage worker/child threads
+- a few strategies: horizontal scaling, could also leverage worker/child threads, batching calls to other microservices.

 What else would you have liked to improve given more time?
 - lots more rigourous unit tests, e2e tests, integration tests, routing files, error handling.